-A workshop for lawyers thinking of applying for a first-time judicial appointment will be held at Durham Crown Court on 21 February 2019 from 5-7.30pm.
+A workshop for lawyers thinking of applying for a first-time judicial appointment will be held at Newcastle Crown Court on 21 February 2019 from 5-7.30pm.

 The event – specially designed for suitably-qualified legal professionals who meet the eligibility criteria – is part of the Judicial Diversity Committee’s support programme to encourage greater diversity within the judiciary.

 Its aim is to ensure that first time applicants are better prepared for the selection process, thus increasing their chances of success.

 There will be up-to-date guidance and advice on the JAC’s selection process, and an opportunity to hear two serving judges talk about their experience of judicial office.

 Places are strictly limited and will be allocated to those eligible on a first come first served basis.